amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 comments: no
 listed: yes
 ---
-1) Hate writing about myself
+1) Hate writing about myself so it will be in list form

 2) Nonlinear/divergent thinker